getodk/docs/odkx-src/cloud-endpoints-intro.rst

-ODK Cloud Endpoints
+ODK-X Cloud Endpoints
 ===============================

 .. _cloud-endpoints-intro:

-:dfn:`ODK Cloud Endpoints` are servers that communicate with the ODK-X Android applications.
+:dfn:`ODK-X Cloud Endpoints` are servers that communicate with the ODK-X Android applications.
 They implement the `ODK-X REST Protocol <https://github.com/opendatakit/opendatakit/wiki/ODK-2.0-Synchronization-API-(RESTful)>`_.

 There are currently two options for Cloud Endpoints to communicate with ODK-X tools.